Claim: A woman stuck to a toilet seat provides a physician with an opportunity for the perfect bon mot.

 'Yes,' the doc replied, 'but this is the first time I ever saw one framed.'"

 The "First time I've seen one framed" anecdote appears on a printed novelty card of the 1940s, but no matter how old the legend, it can always be modernized.
-Here's an example of such modernization, wherein the paint has become superglue:
+Here's an example of such modernization from 1994, wherein the paint has become superglue:

 A professor who used a public lavatory in Nottingham found that he could not remove himself from the seat.
 After making suitable efforts and wondering what he should do, he called the attendant who, once he had broken down the door, ascertained that the professor was stuck to the seat with superglue — the work of vandals.
 A mechanic was called in to unscrew the seat, and then an ambulance to take the prof and the seat to hospital.
 When the ambulance men arrived they laughed so much that they dropped the stretcher, causing the professor to further suffer a broken leg.